sikrvault/sikr/README.md

 ## What does it use?

-Sikre is built in top of Falcon (micro)framework and Angular JS.
+Sikre is built in top of Falcon (micro)framework.

 ## Requirements